 There are invisible costs to employee turnover that may not even be seen directly on a financial report.
 Intangible costs include reduction in employee morale and engagement, increased burnout, and the loss of organizational knowledge when a key employee leaves suddenly.
 People analytics tools can help identify and predict potential burnout in understaffed departments by analyzing overtime rates, absenteeism, engagement, and more.

 Employee turnover can also have a significant impact on your employer brand.
 If an employee has a bad experience, they might choose to share that on platforms like Glassdoor, Indeed, and LinkedIn.
 An employer brand is very difficult to fake.
 People see right through companies who use a heavy hand to push current employees to combat negative reviews with positive ones.
 The most effective way to repair a dent in your employer brand is to listen to your past and present employees, and create retention strategies that actually repair their concerns.

 3. Determine your budget for retention strategies

 It is crucial to understand turnover costs in order to create a budget to improve employee retention.
 A good retention strategy should save your company money.
 Knowing how much you are spending on turnover gives you the data for a profit-maximizing decision: how much should you be spending on retention?
 You can calculate the above costs by collaborating with your operations or finance teams, or by utilizing a people analytics platform.

 Rather than creating a blanket retention program, which can be extremely costly, strategic HR teams are using predictive analytics to determine which employee groups are at the highest risk of leaving, then applying the most dollars to where they’ll have the best impact.
-This requires organizations to be fairly sophisticated in their people analytics strategy (take our quiz to find out where you sit on the people analytics maturity model–and steps to level up, if needed).
+This requires organizations to be fairly sophisticated in their people analytics strategy.

 4. Understand that turnover can be healthy